Cosis94/Vocabulary-list-maker/README.md

 # Vocabulary-list-maker
-Vocabulary list maker for Japanese language.\n Creating a .csv or .xlsx File with this program.
+#Vocabulary list maker for Japanese language.
+#Creating a .csv or .xlsx File with this program.